 Of the 6,000 childcare providers surveyed nationwide, 30% say they would not survive a closure of more than two weeks without substantial public investment that would allow them to compensate staff, pay rent, mortgage or other fixed costs.
 Additionally, 17% of respondents say they would not survive any length of time without support, 16% say they would not survive longer than a month, and 25% do not know how long they could close and still be able to re-open without support.

 This comes at a time when ECE providers are being called upon to continue services despite school closures and calls for social distancing.
 Healthcare providers, grocery store employees, and other essential service workers are necessary to minimize the impact of COVID-19.
 For parents in these essential sectors to do their work and tend to those impacted by COVID-19, the ECE workforce is asked to continue their work.
 That’s why we must do everything we can to ensure that ECE providers have the financial resources and support to provide high-quality, safe care, and education for those on the frontlines of this global crisis.

-Colorado Succeeds signed a letter, urging Governor Polis to provide additional guidance, resources, and support for ECE.
+Colorado Succeeds signed a letter urging Governor Polis to provide additional guidance, resources, and support for ECE.
 Many of these items were included in the governor’s recent executive orders.
-We also signed onto a national letter that asks Congress for additional funds to support ECE across the nation.
+We also signed onto a national letter asking Congress for additional funds to support ECE nationwide.

 Early Childhood Education will increasingly be a top-priority advocacy effort that business can support in the following ways: